PrototypeNx/EfficientMT/README.md

                     --ref_video_path assets/references/sample_white_tiger.mp4\
                     --prompt "cat walking on the beach."
 ```
-Modify the `ref_video_path` and `prompt` to select reference video and customize your motion transfer prompt.
+Modify the `ref_video_path` and `prompt` to select the reference video and customize your motion transfer prompt.

 Or run the following scripts:
 ```
 bash infer.sh
 ```
 The motion transfer results are saved in `outputs/<ref_video_name>/`.

+The (#Gallery) results can be reproduced using the same prompt and the corresponding reference videos in the `assets/references`.

 ## Technical Explanation
 <div>